 In people with a diagnosis of alcoholism, depression also occurs in approximately 16% to 68% of this population.
-Studies have had a difficult time determining the exact percentage, or if depression occurs outside of alcoholism.
+Although studies have had a difficult time determining the exact percentage of this population.

 It is important to address both factors when treating alcoholism.
 The cycle of depression with alcohol leads to further drinking problems and mental health illnesses.

 If you want to learn more about how these two diagnoses correlate, then keep reading on for information about alcoholism and depression.